Where to Invest in an Overvalued Market?

 All but one of these market gauges are broadcasting the same message.

 How do you gauge the true worth of a market like the S&P 500?
 Like individual stocks, the price paid for the market as a whole may be higher or lower than its actual value, and market valuation matters.

 To maximize investment gains, you don’t want to overpay for stocks, whether it’s an individual company or an entire market index.
 A significantly overvalued stock market might even prompt you to take action, perhaps by selling some stocks and shifting more of your assets into cash or bonds.

-Not necessarily, says Ben Carlson, director of institutional asset management at Ritholtz Wealth Management in New York, in “What 8 Valuation Metrics Tell Us About the Market Now” an article I wrote for US News and World Report.
-Predicting exact peaks and valleys of a market is impossible.
-Use investment market valuations as a guide to future returns, not as a crystal ball.
+Is that a reason to sell?
+Not necessarily, says Ben Carlson, director of institutional asset management at Ritholtz Wealth Management in New York.
+We’ve seen bear markets approximately every five years during the past 70-plus years, and valuations were elevated in many but not all the preceding periods, he says.
+Because predicting the exact peaks and valleys of a market is impossible, market valuations are merely a guide to future returns, not a crystal ball.

 As with all investing, don’t look at the stock and bond markets in the same way as holding your money in a bank money market account or certificate of deposit.
 Investing in financial markets is a wonderful long term way to build wealth, but you must have patience and understand what you’re investing in.
 And don’t be afraid to hold some cash.
 Markets fall, and when prices decline, it’s great to have some cash to deploy.